akeaswaran/akeaswaran.github.io/_pages/about.md

 <h3 style="margin-bottom:0px;">Ramblin' Reck Club</h3>
 <ul style="list-style:none;list-style-type: none;margin: 0;padding-bottom:10px;">
-<li><h4 style="color:#869395 !important"><i>Reck Driver Aide ('17), Member-at-Large ('18)</i></h4></li>
+<li><h4 style="color:#869395 !important"><i>Reck Driver Aide ('17), Member-at-Large ('18), Technology Chair (Spring '19)</i></h4></li>
-<li><h5 style="color:#869395 !important">Feb 2017 - Present</h5></li>
+<li><h5 style="color:#869395 !important">Feb 2017 - May 2019</h5></li>
 <li><h5 style="color:#869395 !important">Atlanta, GA</h5></li>
 </ul>

-Part of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
-Working together with other members to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself. <a href="https://reckclub.org/reckhistory">Built a website that details the history of the Ramblin' Reck mascot since its inception in 1961</a> and planned events and activities that fostered a sense of community and strengthened the internal culture of the organization.
+Alumnus of an organization of students committed to the education and promotion of Georgia Tech spirit, history and tradition.
+While a member, worked together with other members and student organizations to instill the student body with enthusiasm for all the facets of Tech, whether that be sports, events, or the school itself.
+Built a [website that details the history of the Ramblin' Reck mascot](http://reckclub.org/reckhistory) since its inception in 1961, planned events and activities that fostered a sense of community and strengthened the internal culture of the organization, and refreshed [the organization's web presence](http://reckclub.org/).

 ![TEDxGeorgiaTech]({{ site.baseurl }}/assets/images/tedx.jpg)
 <h3 style="margin-bottom:0px;">TEDxGeorgiaTech</h3>